director / writer / producer

 Recognizing the symbiotic relationship between location management and directing, Ariel values her experience in logistics and permitting, providing her with a comprehensive understanding of the intricacies of filmmaking.
 This perspective enables her to navigate the complexities of production seamlessly, contributing to the success of projects and elevating her capabilities as a director.

-Fueling her passion for storytelling, Ariel has been a lifelong advocate for narratives that explore the multifaceted lives of women and challenge conventional storytelling conventions.
-In high school, she showcased her resourcefulness and creativity through group video projects, captivating audiences despite limited resources.
+Fueling her passion for storytelling, Ariel has been a lifelong advocate for narratives that explore the multifaceted experiences of women with varying perspectives.
+In high school, she showcased her resourcefulness and creativity through group video projects on the first version of iMovie and a borrowed Sony Handycam, captivating classmates despite limited resources.

 Driven by her unwavering dedication to her craft, Ariel has honed her skills through taking a plethora of classes, including Sundance Co//ab's Directing: Core Elements (instructor: Lise Raven), as well as Visual Storytelling (instructor: Peter Markham), Directing Actors (instructor: Tessa Blake), Screenwriting: Core Elements (instructor: Trey Ellis), all through the Sundance Institute.

 With her debut short film, Solstice, garnering nationwide acclaim in 2021, Ariel has continued to make waves in the film industry.
-She recently produced her first feature film, Radon's Daughters, and is in post-production on the short dramedy The Agency.
+She recently produced feature film, Radon's Daughters, and is in post-production on the short dramedy The Agency.
 Ariel is also dedicated to amplifying women's voices in the industry through her upcoming nonfiction podcast, Badass Women in Film.
 The podcast offers candid, entertaining, and insightful discussions with women from various departments, shedding light on their unique experiences in the world of filmmaking.

 credited as: writer, director, producer